Monetary Policy Tools

 The reserves market is the model used by central banks with an ample reserves system (as opposed to the money market above used in the scarce reserves system).
 It shows how changes in Interest On Reserves can be used to target specific policy rates (again, the Federal Funds rate is the name of the US policy rate in the US).

-The Demand for Reserves is a downward sloping curve with a flat upper end and flat lower end.
-The upper end is the horizontal section on the top of the demand for reserves.
-That upper end is at the discount rate.
+The Demand for Reserves is a downward sloping curve with a flat upper bound and flat lower bound.
+The upper bound is the horizontal section on the top of the demand for reserves.
+That upper bound is at the discount rate.
 It is horizontal at the discount rate because banks will not demand (borrow) reserves at any interest rate higher than the discount rate.
-An increase in the discount rate lifts the upper end, and a decrease in the discount rate lowers the upper end.
+An increase in the discount rate lifts the upper bound, and a decrease in the discount rate lowers the upper bound.

 There is a middle downward sloping section of the demand for reserves.
 There we see the inverse relationship between the policy rate and the quantity of reserves demanded.
 When the supply of reserves intersects the downwards loping section of the demand, the economy has a scarce reserves system.

-The lower end of the demand for reserves is the horizontal section at the bottom of the curve.
-That lower end is at the Interest on Reserves Rate.
+The lower bound of the demand for reserves is the horizontal section at the bottom of the curve.
+That lower bound is at the Interest on Reserves Rate.
 When there are ample reserves, the interest on reserves acts as a floor.
-At high quantities of reserves, the policy rate moves towards the interest on reserves rate through a process called arbitrage (We’ve been told arbitrage is not on the AP Macro exam), that flattens and lifts the lower section of the demand for reserves, creating the lower end.
+At high quantities of reserves, the policy rate moves towards the interest on reserves rate through a process called arbitrage (We’ve been told arbitrage is not on the AP Macro exam), that flattens and lifts the lower section of the demand for reserves, creating the lower bound.
 Increasing the Interest on Reserves.

 5. How does Monetary Policy work in an ample reserves system?